Mir (singer): MBLAQ (2009–2015)

 Mir is the rapper and youngest member of the group MBLAQ.
-In 2011, Mir had injured himself, he had to go under a spinal disc surgery, but arrived to perform with the group after being inactive due to his injury.
+In 2011, Mir had injured himself, he had undergo spinal disc surgery, but returned to perform with the group after being inactive due to his injury.
 During the time with MBLAQ, Mir wrote the lyrics to "You're my +" and "Can't Come Back" alongside G.O around the year 2011.

-In February 2012 Mir shared a picture on his Twitter of G.O working really hard on a new album (BLAQ%Ver.) for MBLAQ.
+In February 2012, Mir shared a picture on his Twitter of G.O working really hard on a new album (BLAQ%Ver.) for MBLAQ.
 On March 1, MBLAQ started their promotions for Run on M!
 Countdown.
 Also in 2012 Mir and G.O made a sub unit song where they both sang the song "Wild" for their Asia tour.

-In 2013 Mir described their song Smoky Girl as an addictive song with sexy choreography. during the release of the album "Sexy Beat" during a photo shot for Cosmopolitan Korea.
+In 2013, Mir described their song Smoky Girl as an addictive song with sexy choreography.
+During the release of the album "Sexy Beat" during a photo shoot for Cosmopolitan Korea.

 Solo activities (2010–present)

 During the 2010 FIFA World Cup, MTV Korea created a program called Idol United, where members of male idol groups formed a soccer team to compete against other soccer teams.
-The fourteen-member team consisted of members from U-KISS, ZE:A, F.Cuz, and The Boss (Dae Guk Nam Ah), with MBLAQ members being Seungho, Lee Joon and Mir.
+The fourteen-member team consisted of members from U-KISS, ZE:A, F.Cuz, and The Boss, with MBLAQ members being Seungho, Lee Joon and Mir.

 On February 21, 2010, Mir was featured on the song "Bad Person" by former member of Baby Vox Re.V, Ahn Jin Kyung.
 Where she performed the song on Inkigayo.
 On August 19, 2014, Mir has said that he is thinking of making a solo debut but nothing has been planned at the moment.
 During the same time of 2010 he collaborated with Kan Mi-youn on the song "Going Crazy" which also featured Lee Joon of MBLAQ.
-As of July 14, 2016 Mir has enlisted himself into the army to do his time.
-This came to a surprise to all fans out their who were trying to understand about him and the group's activity.
-He says "I'm sorry I couldn't tell you sooner.
+As of July 14, 2016, Mir has enlisted himself in the army to do his time.
+This came as a surprise to all fans out there who were trying to understand about him and the group's activity.
+He says, "I'm sorry I couldn't tell you sooner.
 As the time comes for all the men in Korea to enlist, it also makes me think that isn't this that time for me too?
 I hope that you do not worry or be upset".